cahudson/eBayCommerceCookbook/README.md

 </table>

 <h2>Code Examples - Recipes</h2>
 <p>In the book each example is documented fully with a challenge being solved, potential solution, and steps to setting up the example.
-Here I have placed a brief README file in the root of each example folder.
 The folders here follow the example numbering convention of the book, chapter number followed by example number in the chapter.
 <p>In the tables below you will find a detailed list of the examples by chapter, including the primary API used and a brief description.
 In this way you can seek out a specific example of a certain API if needed.
 <table width="100%">
   <tr>